onzfonz/comp227/src/content/6/en/part6a.md

 ```

 The first parameter is the `state` in the store.
-The reducer returns a ***new state*** based on the `action` type.
+The ***reducer returns a new state** based on the `action` type*.
-So, here when the type of Action is *`INCREMENT`*, the state gets the old value plus one.
+So, here when the type of Action is *`INCREMENT`*, the state gets the *old value plus one*.
-If the type of Action is *`ZERO`* the new value of state is zero.
+If the type of Action is *`ZERO`* the new value of state is *zero*.

 Let's change the code a bit.
-We have used if-else statements to respond to an action and change the state.
+We have used if-else statements to build our reducer;
+`counterReducer` responds to an action and changes the state.
-However, the [switch](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/switch) statement is the most common approach to writing a reducer.
+However, the [`switch`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/switch) statement is the most common approach to writing a reducer.

-Let's also define a [default value](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Default_parameters) of 0 for the parameter `state`.
+Let's also define a [default value](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Default_parameters) of `0` for the parameter `state`.
-Now the reducer works even if the store state has not been primed yet.
+Now the reducer works even if the state has not been intialized.

 ```js
 const counterReducer = (state = 0, action) => {